barbazul/1kfa/mod_guide_player.md

 The fictional description of the "shield" has mechanical consequences.
-For example, the edge of steel shield could reasonably be used to attack a foe, so Mix It Up would do 1d4 attack power.
-But a character with only leather bracers their wrists would be "unarmed", doing just 1d2 attack power.
+For example, the edge of steel shield could reasonably be used to attack a foe, so the character would have 1d4 attack power with Mix It Up.
+But a character with no weapon and only leather bracers on their wrists, the character would be "unarmed", doing just 1 attack power.

 Blocking damage with a shield should be considered an *IMMEDIATE* move, and the GM should try to keep to the guideline of not allowing players to make